Rav-git/stock_market_prediction/README.md

 - `figures/` - Diagram descriptions for the research paper
 - `Stock_Market_Prediction_Research_Paper.tex` - Research paper documenting the approach

-## Research Paper

-This repository includes a research paper "Stock Market Prediction Using Sentiment Analysis and Machine Learning: A Hybrid Approach" in Elsevier format.
-See `PAPER_README.md` for details on compiling the paper.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

 - [Yahoo Finance API](https://pypi.org/project/yfinance/) for stock data